- Indiana Michigan Power offers in-store discounts on ENERGY STAR® certified lighting at select retail locations

 Products and availability may vary by store and can change without notice.

-Saving energy is smart!
-It’s easier than ever to have a more comfortable, energy-saving home and help protect the environment.
-Save with these energy-saving products, rebates and discounts.
+Saving Energy is Smart!
+It’s easier than ever to have a more comfortable, energy-saving home and to help protect the environment.
+Start saving with these products, rebates and discounts.

 Submit your review